sethtroisi/OEIS/A000049/README.md

 * Can I split with a second modulo inside of each congruence class?
   * Probably not because of we're expanding `(x + i * base)`
 * Can I skip all pairs where x and y share a factor?
+* Can I do something like odd / even inside of a congruence class to make bitset represent 2x more?

 * Can I skip many passes after being included in a pass?
 (No)